 - A workshop in which participants present their work and where competition results are announced.

 - Special sections or issues of refereed journals dedicated to new research presented at the workshop.
 Papers submitted for publication will go through the journal's normal review process.

 This challenge is open to anyone who wishes to participate.
 Participation can take a variety of forms, and may include any or all of:

 - Contribute new instances.
 The instances submitted should be natural and interesting.
 Instances stemming from real-world applications are especially welcome, as are synthetic instances that are particularly challenging for one or more algorithms.

 - Evaluate algorithm(s).
 Participants in the algorithm evaluation will submit timing results and ultimately a paper describing the implementation and its performance on designated test instances.
-Given the Challenge's overarching goal of sharing information, participants should be willing to share details about their algorithm and its implementation with other participants. ("Black box" implementations are discouraged.)
+Given the Challenge's overarching goal of sharing information, participants should be willing to share details about their algorithm and its implementation with other participants. ("Black box" implementations are strongly discouraged.)
 In general, algorithm performance is multi-faceted, and there are several dimensions for improving the state-of-the-art.
-We hope to encourage progress along dimensions that include: 1) speed of solution; 2) quality of solution; 3) quality of solution within a given time; 4) versatility across variants; and 5) novel approaches.
+We hope to encourage progress along dimensions that include: 1) speed of solution; 2) quality of solution; 3) quality of solution within a given time; 4) versatility across variants; and 5) novelty of approach.
 Evaluation criteria will be posted for each variant (on its associated webpage) as the competition proceeds.
-To enter an algorithm for evaluation, the participant/team must be willing to present a paper describing their solution approach and results at the workshop.
-(Depending on the status of the pandemic, there will likely be an option to present remotely.)
+To enter an algorithm for evaluation, the participant/team must be willing to submit & present a paper describing their solution approach and results at the workshop.
+(Depending on the status of the pandemic, there may be an option to present remotely.)

 We aim for participation to be inclusive and flexible.
 In particular: